Tips for Renting a House in College

 - Are the grounds well maintained?

-We cannot stress this enough.
-Having made the drastic mistake ourselves and having seen others do exactly the same thing when renting for college we urge you to make a keen note of this tip.
+We cannot stress this enough!
+Having seen others do this when renting a home for college, we urge you to make a keen note of this tip.
 When you finally find that perfect home and have secured your rental agreement.